fullstack-development/developers-roadmap/shared/middle/sicp.md

   * [1.2 Procedures and the Processes They Generate](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-4.html#%_toc_%_sec_1.2)

     * What is a linear recursive process and what is a linear iterative process?
 What are the advantages of each of them?
-    * What is the state variables for linear iterative process?
+    * What are the state variables for linear iterative process?
     * What's the difference between recursive procedure and recursive process?
     * What is the tail-recursive implementation of a language?
-    * What is a tree-recursive process and when it can be useful?
+    * What is a tree-recursive process and when can it be useful?
     * Are linear iterative processes always less stack-consuming than analogous recursive processes?
-    * Explain what does an order of growth mean?
+    * What does an order of growth mean?
     * What does `Θ(n)` notations used for?
     * What is slower: `Θ(log(n))` or `Θ(sqrt(n))`?
     * What is slower: `Θ(n)` or `Θ(1000*n)`?